The Consensus Trap: Dissecting Subjectivity and the "Ground Truth" Illusion in Data Annotation: The Construction of "Ground Truth"

 Rigid, Western-centric recruitment methods (e.g., on MTurk) frame non-WEIRD populations as "hard to reach," failing to acknowledge that the barrier is Western "rigor" norms, and platform constraints, rather than participant availability \cite{De2025, Arunkumar2025}.
 This geographic hegemony ensures that Western communication norms are exported as "universal" ground truths, resulting in models that fail to serve the Global South or religious and spiritual contexts omitted by Western norms \cite{Dingler2022, Reitmaier2024, Singh2025, Rifat2024, Pang2023, Abebe2021, InuwaDutse2023, Brown2025, Pistilli2025, Kak2020}.
 This erasure is compounded by preprocessing erasure, where statistical rigor is used as a tool for exclusion; 42\% of experiments exclude minorities during preprocessing by dropping low-N categories, effectively "cleaning" marginalized populations out of the dataset under the guise of data quality \cite{simson2024}.
 Furthermore, opaque data work, such as failing to report decisions regarding missing values or the binning of race, makes these findings non-generalizable and hides the subjective choices that prioritize majority demographics over "low N" lived realities \cite{simson2024, Lucchesi2022}.
+To quantify this imbalance in our corpus, we examine the geographic focus of the included studies (Appendix~\ref{app:geographical_focus}).
+Despite increasing discussion of positionality, the majority of work continues to rely on Global North contexts.

-\subsection{Infrastructural filters and the "mobile penalty"}
+\subsubsection{Infrastructural filters and the "mobile penalty"}

 The annotation tech stack is often desktop-first, acting as a structural filter that selects for wealthier Global North workers \cite{Randhawa2021, Hall2024}.
 Approximately 60\% of potential contributors in emerging economies are restricted to smartphones, facing a mobile penalty that renders most annotation tasks unusable \cite{Pandey2020, Cambo2022, Dutta2022}.
 This hardware-level filter silences the very populations needed to decolonize training data \cite{Lucchesi2022, Rostamzadeh2022}.